aaronhughscott/Mixed-reality-Augmented-reality-project/README.md

 # Mixed-reality-Augmented-reality-project
 senoir project created in c# and unity

-Project is a survival game that, first, has the user scan the environment around them, then implements real-time environment and allows the user to wonder freely around their home while they are in another world.
+Project is a survival game that, first, has the user scan the environment around them.
+It then implements a real-time environment and allows the user to wonder freely around their home while they are in another world.

 User has health ui, hunger ui, and thirst ui.